GitLab CI Pipeline for Eleventy

 job checks the Renovate

 configuration file for validity.
-Renovate is used by this project for
+Renovate is used by this project for automated

-the Renovate configuration would not otherwise be detected in this pipeline.
+configuration would not otherwise be detected in this pipeline.

-Build Site #
+Build site #

 The build_test_site